Center for Clinical Pharmacology

 At St Louis he heads a multidisciplinary, multicultural and diverse group interested in the Chemical Biology of opioid receptors.
 We probe the structural basis of receptor function (agonism/antagonism) and signaling (arrestin biased, G-protein biased, balanced agonism and/or allosterism) integrating chemical synthesis, computation based design, pharmacology, and structural biology based approaches to design next generation of opioids.
 His group is highly collaborative and works with scientists across the country.

-He has close to 50 publications in peer-reviewed journals and holds several patents.
+He has close to 71 publications in peer-reviewed journals and holds several patents.
 He is the co-founder of Sparian biosciences.
-He has trained several undergraduate students and two post-doctoral fellows until date.
+He has trained several undergraduate students and three post-doctoral fellows until date.

 In his spare time, he likes to spend time with his wife, Antara and their two kids-Raahil and Aabir and gardening and fusing cuisines from various parts of the world-sometimes the food he cooks is edible.
 He has travelled extensively through the Caribbean islands and hopes to more of Eastern European nations.